Skip to main content

 Step 2: Wait before removing

 This step is where most people go wrong.
-You need to wait 10-14 days after treatment before touching the moss.
-If you rake or scarify too early, you spread live moss spores across the lawn and make the problem worse.
+After an iron-based moss killer you need to wait until the moss has blackened and died back fully, typically two to three weeks, before touching it.
+If you rake or scarify too early, you drag live moss fragments and spores across the lawn and make the problem worse.
 Patience here saves weeks of frustration later.
+(If you have gone the bacterial route instead, there is nothing to rake: the bacteria break the moss down for you, so you skip straight past the scarifying.)

 Not sure how severe your moss problem is?
 A free lawn survey will give you a clear picture of what is going on and what it will take to fix it.
 Book a free lawn survey